dgynn/tuttle/README.md

 Tuttle has no dependencies other than Rails but works with a number of gems if they are loaded to provide inspections.
-Gems supported include devise, paperclip, active_model_serializers, cancancan, and more.
+Gems supported include devise, active_model_serializers, cancancan, and more.

 Tuttle is still in beta/proof-of-concept mode but is safe to use in development and disabled by default in other environments.